groundlight/stream/README.md

 # Groundlight Stream Processor

-A containerized python application that uses the [groundlight](https://www.groundlight.ai/) SDK to process frames from a video file, device, or stream.
+A containerized python application that uses the [Groundlight](https://www.groundlight.ai/) [Python SDK](https://github.com/groundlight/python-sdk) to process frames from a video file, device, or stream.

 ## Useage